The process of live painting in acrylics

 * Prepping the canvas

-I always paint a loose layer of paint over my canvas to get rid of the white.
+I always paint a loose layer of paint over my canvas to cover the white.
+I choose a mid tone, like brown or yellow ochre.
 This means that I can be looser in my other layers, knowing that no white will show through.
 I use a mixture of oranges, browns, and reds to create a light wash, which will also make the greens pop more.
+Another reason for adding a mid range colour, is it allows you to add highlights to your painting for lighting effects.
+When the canvas is white, you aren’t able to highlight any lighter, so it can be challenging to get the lighting right. but bringing down the tone of the canvas to midway, you can paint up or down in shades.

 * Sketching the Idea